 2. Meet the world at Parque Lleras

 Whether you’re a backpacker, glampacker or newbie ex-pat in Medellin, Poblado’s Parque Lleras is undeniably where travellers convene in the city.
 Take a magazine, book or soft drink (no alcoholic beverages are permitted) and spark a conversation with someone or literally just watch the world go by.

 3. Eat Bendeja Paisa at a traditional restaurant

 Bendeja Paisa is a hearty dish loved and consumed in the Antioquia region of Colombia (similar to Venezuela’s Pabellón).
 It’s usually comprised of red beans, white rice, black pudding, avocado, fried eggs, chorizo and plantains.
 Sazon Paisa serves up a particularly great one and Mondongo’s in Poblado is another good place to get your hands on it.
 For a chance to run into reggaeton sensation Maluma, have yours at Sancho Paisa.
 According to Nexus magazine, it’s one of the Colombian heartthrob’s top four favourite restaurants in the world.

 4. Enjoy a free outdoor museum courtesy of Fernando Botero

 The whimsical, engorged sculptures by Medellin’s favourite son, Fernando Botero must be admired in Plaza Botero (Botero Square).
 Fernando Botero is one of Latin America’s most prolific artists and the square is one of Medellin’s top attractions due to the 23 pieces here.
 Within the square is also the Antioquia Museum and the Rafael Uribe Uribe Palace of Culture, a gothic chessboard-like building towering over the puffy sculptures.

 5. Visit a circus-restaurant-playhouse-karaoke joint

 What isn’t Fonda Jesus Dulce Mio?
 Colombia has perfected the art of the multi-sensory nightlife experience.
-Venues like Andres Carne de Res in Chia (just outside Bogota) and Jesus Dulce Mio (Sweet Jesus of Mine) in Medellin are places where one may dine, drink, dance and bump into characters like evil doctors, Miss Colombia, cartoon characters or clowns who may or may not approach to tickle you, feed you shots or whatever else they see fit.
+Venues like Andres Carne de Res in Chia (just outside Bogota) and Jesus Dulce Mio (Sweet Jesus of Mine) in Medellin are places where one may dine, drink, dance, and bump into characters like evil doctors, Miss Colombia, cartoon characters, or clowns who may or may not approach to tickle you, feed you shots of Aguardiente or whatever else they see fit.
 These multi-hyphenate venues cater to all: families, friends, birthdays, retirement parties, you name it.
 Where décor is concerned, think Chiva party bus meets Christmas lights with a bunch of Colombian flags thrown in for good measure.